 Canon 7D II versus Canon M10

-The physical size and weight of the Canon 7D II and the Canon M10 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 7D II and the Canon M10.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 7D Mark II – represents 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 7D Mark II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M10 is considerably smaller (57 percent) than the Canon 7D II.
-Moreover, the EOS M10 is substantially lighter (67 percent) than the 7D Mark II.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
-It is worth mentioning in this context that the 7D Mark II is splash and dust resistant, while the EOS M10 does not feature any corresponding weather-sealing.
+Moreover, the M10 is substantially lighter (67 percent) than the 7D Mark II.
+It is worth mentioning in this context that the 7D Mark II is splash and dust resistant, while the M10 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.